 Many apps allow you to display data from third-party apps and services, such as Evernote, and send an email to the calendar or task manager of your choice.
 Some let you add additional features, including integration, using plug-ins.
 Mail does none of this.

-6 Alternatives to Mail
+Best Alternatives to Windows Mail

 1. Microsoft Outlook